 Other flow properties, such as skin friction and heat transfer coefficients, have also been examined.
 The onset of turbulence is another issue that several investigators have attempted to characterize.
-For steady conditions, useful data can be gathered from Wageman & Guevara (1960), Yuan & Brogren (1961), Olson & Eckert (1966), Sviridenkov & Yagodkin (1976), Beddini (1986) and Dunlap et al. (1990).
-The foregoing studies have confirmed the existence of a laminar segment whose size depended on the crossflow Reynolds number.
-They have also indicated that mean turbulent profiles differed only slightly from their laminar counterparts derived, for example, by Yuan & Finkelstein (1956).
+For steady conditions, useful data can be gathered from Wageman and Guevara, Yuan and Brogren, Olson and Eckert, Sviridenkov and Yagodkin, Beddini, and Dunlap et al. The foregoing studies have confirmed the existence of a laminar segment whose size depended on the crossflow Reynolds number.
+They have also indicated that mean turbulent profiles differed only slightly from their laminar counterparts derived, for example, by Yuan and Finkelstein.
 Such studies reinforced the importance of laminar solutions.

-The challenges of modelling flows inside porous tubes rises to a new level of complexity when oscillatory wave motion is superimposed.
+The challenges of modeling flows inside porous tubes rises to a new level of complexity when oscillatory wave motion is superimposed.
 Such has been the case when cold-flow simulations were undertaken for the purpose of understanding the internal gas dynamics during solid propellant burning.
 A number of experimental studies have, in fact, attempted to capture the nature of velocity oscillations inside tubes with transpiring walls.
 Tests realized on reactive propellants have spanned a range of almost four decades.
-In order to both reduce the hazards of dealing with live propellants and facilitate data acquisition, alternative procedures were sought at times.
+In order to both reduce the hazards of dealing with live propellants and, in an effort to facilitate data acquisition, alternative procedures were sought at times.
 The goal was to relay the inherent fluid dynamics while relying on safe simulations of the gas addition process.
 The answer was found, partly, in pursuing cold-flow simulations of the injection mechanism.

-Several investigators have undertaken cold-flow experiments that use nitrogen, carbon dioxide, or air to simulate the injectant (see, for example, Dunlap et al. 1990; Ma et al. 1990, 1991; Barron et al. 2000; Griffond & Casalis 2001; Casalis et al. 1998).
+Several investigators have undertaken cold-flow experiments that use nitrogen, carbon dioxide, or air to simulate the injectant.
+By way of illustration, one can enumerate: Dunlap et al., Ma, Van Moorhem and Shorthill, Barron, Majdalani and Van Moorhem, Griffond and Casalis, 23 and Casalis, Avalon and Pineau.
 Most of these studies concentrated on reproducing an acoustic setting of the closed-closed boundary type.
-Such a setting pertained to chambers that comprised impermeable head-end walls and choked flow at the downstream end.
+Such setting pertained to chambers that comprised impermeable head-end walls and choked flow at the downstream end.
 Acoustic closure at the aft end simulated rocket motors that (invariably) ended with a choked De Laval nozzle.
 Imposition of acoustic conditions of the closed-open type were also considered in cold-flow studies of nozzleless tubes.
 Being reserved to fewer applications, acoustic environments of the closed-open type received less attention.
 In the current study, formulations that apply to both acoustic types will be made available.
 However, the physical description will focus on the closed-closed configuration.

-Mathematical modelling of the oscillatory field over transpiring surfaces was chiefly developed by Culick (1966) and Flandro (1974, 1989, 1995a, b).
-In fact, the first analytical solution for the oscillatory field with infinitely large injection was successfully derived by Flandro (1989).
-This formulation was fictitiously two dimensional: it ignored the downstream convection of unsteady vorticity and the radial depreciation of Taylor's mean-flow profile.
+Mathematical modeling of the oscillatory field over transpiring surfaces was chiefly developed by Culick and Flandro.25-28 In fact, the first analytical solution for the oscillatory field with infinitely large injection was successfully derived by Flandro.
+This formulation was fictitiously two-dimensional: it ignored the downstream convection of unsteady vorticity and the radial depreciation of Taylor's mean flow profile.
 Consequently, it only applied to a small region above the porous wall and a restricted range of physical parameters.
-An asymptotic solution by Majdalani & Van Moorhem (1995, 1997) followed.
+An asymptotic solution by Majdalani and Van Moorhem followed.
 The latter employed the exact Taylor profile yet shared its precursor's inability to incorporate the axial dependency.